 No you don’t!
-A lifetime mortgage can be used to buy a property to live in.
+Equity Release or a lifetime mortgage can be used to buy a property to live in.
 This means the equity you already have from any property you have sold, or other existing savings, can be the deposit, with a lifetime mortgage making up the rest of the purchase price.
 This can enable you to buy a more expensive home than you could have afforded with just your sale proceeds or savings.

 How much can you borrow?

 The total loan amount available will depend on your age at the time of arranging the scheme, and in some cases, your health.
 The older you are then the less time there will be for the debt to rise significantly, and so you can borrow more.

 There is usually no difference in the amount you can raise whether you are a man or a woman.
 If there are two of you, the loan is based on the age of the youngest.

 In some cases, your state of health can be taken into account.
 If your life expectancy is shortened then some lenders may consider lending you more.
 This is because they can statistically expect the loan to be repaid more quickly than normal.